Azak33/boss/README.md

-# Boss A POWERFUL DOS TOOL USE IT ONLY FOR EDUCATION PURPOSE !!!
+# This Is A POWERFUL DOS TOOL USE IT ONLY FOR EDUCATION PURPOSE !!!

 - git clone https://github.com/Azak33/boss